hamlet-io/docs/docs/hello/hamlet.md

 ## A Component

 So now we want to to make this widget available as pat of our application.
-In hamlet **component**s form the basis of deployments.
+In hamlet components form the basis of deployments.

-Components have a **type** which defines the infrastructure required to provide this function.
+Components have a type which defines the infrastructure required to provide this function.
 For hosting containers we have two types available:

-- **service** which uses a container orchestrator (kubernetes, AWS ECS etc.) to ensure the container is always running, and
+- *service* which uses a container orchestrator (kubernetes, AWS ECS etc.) to ensure the container is always running
-- **task** which run on demand, complete a specific task and then exit.
+- *task* which run on demand, complete a specific task and then exit.

-We want to say `Hello!` all the time so we will make the type of this component a **service**.
+We want to say Hello! all the time so we will make the type of this component a service.

 Hamlet provides a library of standard components which are designed to work with other components and deploy to multiple cloud providers.
 You can also provide your own component types and define their deployment to other providers as well.
 Each component type has its own configuration that defines how this component should behave.
 Memory and cpu allocation, exposed network ports and connections to load balancers are all parts of the component configuration